aadonkeyz/Blog/source/_posts/Building-Abstractions-with-Procedures.md

 We may regard the second rule as a special case of the third one by stipulating that symbols such as `+` and `*` are also included in the global environment, and are associated with the sequences of machine instructions that are their "values".
 The key point to notice is the role of the environment in determining the meaning of the symbols in expressions.
 In an interactive language such as Lisp. it is meaningless to speak of the value of an expression such as `(+ x 1)` without specifying any information about the environment that would provide a meaning for the symbol `x` (or even for the symbol `+`).
 The general notion of the environment as providing a context in which evaluation takes place will play an important role in our understanding of program execution.

+Notice that the evaluation rule given above does not handle definitions.
+For instance, evaluating `(define x 3)` does not apply `define` to two arguments, since the purpose of the `define` is precisely to associate `x` with a value.
+That is, `(define x 3)` is not a combination.
+Such exceptions to the general evaluation rule are called **special forms**. `define` is the only example of a special form that we have seen so far, but we will meet others shortly.

 ## Compound Procedures

 We have identified in Lisp some of the elements that must appear in any powerful programming language: